appbaseio/reactive-manual/content/docs/list-components/MultiDataList.md

         }
 </MultiDropdownList>
 ```
-- **onError** `Function` [optional]
-    gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.
 - **renderError** `String or JSX or Function` [optional]
     can be used to render an error message in case of any error.
     ```js